A Survey on Visual Transformer: Vision Transformer

+\textbf{Transformer for Medical Image Segmentation.} Cao~\etal~\cite{cao2021swin} proposed an Unet-like pure Transformer for medical image segmentation, by feeding the tokenized image patches into the Transformer-based U-shaped Encoder-Decoder architecture with skip-connections for local-global semantic feature learning.
+Valanarasu~\etal~\cite{valanarasu2021medical} explored transformer-based solutions and study the feasibility of using transformer-based network architectures for medical image segmentation tasks and proposed a Gated Axial-Attention model which extends the existing architectures by introducing an additional control mechanism in the self-attention module.
 Cell-DETR~\cite{prangemeier2020attention}, based on the DETR panoptic segmentation model, is an attempt to use transformer for cell instance segmentation.
 It adds skip connections that bridge features between the backbone CNN and the CNN decoder in the segmentation head in order to enhance feature fusion.
 Cell-DETR achieves state-of-the-art performance for cell instance segmentation from microscopy imagery.

-Zheng~\etal~\cite{SETR} proposed a transformer-based semantic segmentation network (SETR).
-SETR utilizes an encoder similar to ViT~\cite{vit} as the encoder to extract features from an input image.
-A multi-level feature aggregation module is adopted for performing pixel-wise segmentation.

-A number of other works exploring transformer architecture for point cloud learning have also emerged recently~\cite{engel2020point,guo2020pct,zhao2020point}.
-For example, Guo~\etal~\cite{guo2020pct} proposed a novel framework that replaces the original self-attention module with a more suitable offset-attention module, which includes implicit Laplace operator and normalization refinement.
-In addition, Zhao~\etal~\cite{zhao2020point} designed a novel transformer architecture called Point Transformer.
-The proposed self-attention layer is invariant to the permutation of the point set, making it suitable for point set processing tasks.
-Point Transformer shows strong performance for semantic segmentation task from 3D point clouds.